4 Effective Ways to Engage Employees

 How to Engage Employees During and After a Crisis

 In addition to these client examples, employee engagement expert Jill Christensen shared her top tips for moving the needle on engagement during crisis.

 “Workers want connection, they want collaboration, and they want communication.” —Jill Christensen

 These tips are all foundational.
-You don’t need to do something as creative as Cash Cab or activating hundreds of leaders to post on an app to make an impact.
+You don’t need to do something as creative as Cash Cab to make an impact.
 You can start small.
 Start focus groups or help managers improve (or start doing) team huddles.
 And find the right partners.
 If you’d like to learn more about theEMPLOYEEapp and how it can help your organization, request a demo today.